LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 source documentation to see if transactions are supported.

 .. note::
-   SQL transactions are not supported for FileMaker Pro data sources.
+   SQL transactions are not supported for FileMaker Server data sources.

 SQL transactions can be achieved within nested ``inline`` methods.
 A single connection to MySQL or JDBC data sources will be held open around the outer